blocklienterprise/bma-go-redis-app/REALTIME-SIGNALS-ROADMAP.md

   `likes_count`.
 - The SDK runtime store listens on `activity:global` after the activity feed has loaded and patches the shared `useActivity()` list in place.
+- `useActivityFeed()` filters out the current user's own `activity.new` echo and owns the optional background refresh policy.
 - The Expo `RuntimeActivityDetail` wrapper listens to the same channel and calls the existing detail refresh callback for the currently open activity.
+- The Expo app owns only the new-post pill presentation: label, sticky position, tap handling, and scroll-to-top behavior.

 Verification: